sabinem/application-challenges/README.md

 {'headline.main': 'some headline',
 'headline.kicker': 'some excitement'}
 ```
-- lists item keys are derived by numbering:
+- **List items** get keys, that are derived by numbering the items:
 ```
 {'keywords': [{'value': 'US', rank': 1}, {'value': 'Soccer', rank': 2}]}
 ```